kdl-org/kdl/SPEC.md

   `a - 'x'` means "any `a`, except something that matches the literal `'x'`".
 * The prefix `^` means "something that does not match" whatever follows it.
   For example, `^foo` means "must not match `foo`".
+* A single definition may be split over multiple lines.
+Newlines are treated as spaces.
+* `//` at the beginning of a line is used for comments.